fenilli/formkit-addon-inertia/.github/README.md

 All contributions are welcomed and appreciated!

 - You can always star it!
+- Any bug you found can be reported by opening an [issue](https://github.com/GustavoFenilli/formkit-addon-inertia/issues/new?assignees=GustavoFenilli&labels=bug)
+- If you have any cool ideas or features you want to be added just open a [discussion](https://github.com/GustavoFenilli/formkit-addon-inertia/discussions/new?category=ideas) about it
-- You can make pull request with fixes or features
-- Read out the [contributing guide](https://github.com/GustavoFenilli/formkit-addon-inertia/blob/main/CONTRIBUTING.md) to get started.
+- You can make pull request with fixes or features, read out the [contributing guide](https://github.com/GustavoFenilli/formkit-addon-inertia/blob/main/CONTRIBUTING.md) to get started

 ## License